Directed Reading Program at the University of Illinois Chicago

 Undergraduate students interested in a first experience with mathematics outside the classroom, as well as undergraduate students who may have undergone challenges throughout their journey with mathematics as a result of their identity or life circumstances, are highly encouraged to apply.

-The timeline for fall and spring iterations of the DRP is as follows: The application for the Fall 2024 iteration of the DRP will be available on this page on August 26, and the application deadline is September 7.
-Eligibility is limited to undergraduate students at UIC.
+The timeline for Fall 2024 iteration of the DRP is as follows: Eligibility is limited to undergraduate students at UIC.

 The current list of mentors for the DRP is as follows: